SOCIAL SIGNALPLAYBOOK

 images are reaching a higher propensity of new users than videos

-Images are currently reaching more new users than videos on social media platforms.
+Images are currently more effective than videos at reaching new users on social media platforms.

 Original Context